powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 - In LCC converter station tables, the load target Q of the converter station;
 - In HVDC line tables, the AC emulation parameters, along with a boolean to indicate whether AC emulation is active.

+This exporter also corrects the unit of the load target Q (MVar) in the battery tables.

 (ampl-export-options)=
 ## Options